St. Luke's Children's Genetics Clinic

 Robert Wildin, MD is board certified in clinical genetics by the American Board of Medical Genetics, and focuses on balancing the human, medical, and information demands of modern genetics practice.
 He earned his medical degree from the University of California, San Francisco and completed his pediatrics residency and medical genetics fellowship at the University of Washington.

-Brittney Knyszek, MS, GC has experience and expertise in explaining complex genetic concepts in a clear, understandable way, and in providing a range of perspectives for those faced with difficult decisions.
+Brittney Knyszek, MS, CGC has experience and expertise in explaining complex genetic concepts in a clear, understandable way, and in providing a range of perspectives for those faced with difficult decisions.
 She earned her master's degree in genetic counseling from Case Western Reserve University and nearby community and specialty hospitals.

-Rachel Westman, MS, GC is experienced in pediatric and adult genetics, including cancer genetics, and takes a deep interest in learning and addressing the broader needs of each patient and family.
+Rachel Westman, MS, CGC is experienced in pediatric and adult genetics, including cancer genetics, and takes a deep interest in learning and addressing the broader needs of each patient and family.
 She earned her master's degree in genetic counseling from the University of Pittsburg.

 We provide care and support for patients and families dealing with a wide range of genetic conditions, including: